ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ### Client

-The database client should be created using any of the above-listed database modules and once it is created, the operations and functionality explained below can be used.
+A database client can be created using any of the above-listed database libraries.
+The operations and functionality explained below can be used with the newly created client.

+> **Tip** : The client should be used throughout the application lifetime.

 #### Handle connection pools

 All database modules share the same connection pooling concept and there are three possible scenarios for connection pool handling.
 For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

+>**Tip**: Connection pooling is used to optimize opening and closing connections to the database.
+However, the pool comes with an overhead.
+It is best to configure the connection pool properties as per the application need to get the best performance.

 1. Global, shareable, default connection pool